ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/434000 Gas and Liquid Storage.md

 	5. Impact test.
 	6. Gel test.
 	7. Hydrostatic test.
-4. Quality Assurance**
-   1. The Contractor shall provide a vertical tank of high density cross-linked polyethylene with full drain capability and molded in flange.
+4. Quality Assurance*   1.
+The Contractor shall provide a vertical tank of high density cross-linked polyethylene with full drain capability and molded in flange.
 2. Tanks shall be manufactured from virgin materials.
 3. Tanks shall be manufactured from materials certified to NSF/ANSI Standard 61 for chemical storage and submit form from NSF supporting chemical certification.
 5. Warranty
    1. See Specification Section 01 77 00 for warranty requirements.
 ## Product
 1. 2.1 General
    1. A tank similar to the existing sodium hypochlorite storage tank shall be provided.
 	1. The tank shall be installed complete with a hydrogen detector and hydrogen dilution system matching that installed on the existing tank.